 The gyral resonance helps explain precisely climate variability at different time scales.
-The vagaries of climate find indeed a convincing explanation from the properties of baroclinic gyral waves of very long wavelength, resonantly forced from variations in solar irradiance.
+The vagaries of climate find indeed a convincing explanation from the properties of gyral Rossby waves of very long wavelength, resonantly forced from variations in solar irradiance.

 - The oscillation of the thermocline is subject to a positive feedback loop in which the effects of a small disturbance induces an increase in the magnitude of the oscillation.
 This is because the acceleration of the polar current enhances the warming of the western boundary current that transfers more rapidly warm water from low to high latitudes.
-Thus, an amplification occurs, limited by the ability of sea water to warm up at low latitudes and by cooling resulting from upwelling along the eastern boundary current of the gyre.
+Thus, an amplification occurs, limited by the ability of sea water to warm up at low latitudes and by cooling resulting from upwelling along the eastern boundary currents of the gyres.

 - Multi-frequency gyral Rossby waves are superimposed.
 Sharing the same polar currents they are coupled.
 Consequently, a subharmonic mode locking occurs, which means that the average periods of gyral Rossby waves are deduced by recurrence, the period of order n being a multiple of the period of order n-1 (Pinault, 2018c).
 Therefore, gyral Rossby waves are characterized by a number of revolutions, that is, their subharmonic mode, which corresponds to half their apparent wavelength.

 - When the period of gyral Rossby waves increases, the Rayleigh friction is offset by the increase in the duration of heating of the mixed layer so that the amplitude of gyral Rossby waves does not vanish.
 This remarkable property enables the gyral Rossby waves to be tuned to forcing over very long periods as is the case for orbital variations of the Earth, without mitigation.

 - The efficiency of the positive feedback loop is enhanced as the temperature lowers at high latitudes of the gyre, which strongly depends on the location of the front of the polar pack.